 How Often Do You Need to Renew Basic Life Support (BLS) Certification?

 A Basic Life Support (BLS) certification must be renewed at least every two years.
-Many of the online BLS renewal programs can be combined with other certificates expiring every two years, such as advanced cardiovascular life support (ACLS), pediatric advanced life support (PALS), and various others.
+Many of the online BLS renewal programs can be combined with other certificates expiring every two years, such as ACLS, Pediatric Advanced Life Support (PALS), and various others.
 By bundling multiple programs into a single package, you may be able to save some money.

 Renewing Basic Life Support (BLS) Certification Online